Second Hand and Sharing

 Clothes

-From time to time we may need to get hold of new clothes, which can be expensive and also comes with environmental costs.
+From time to time we may need to get hold of new clothes, which can be expensive and have an environmental impact.
 Here are a few places you can get inexpensive second-hand clothes that are in good condition:

 Online